 Martin Härter holds a chair at the Department of Medical Psychology of the University Medical Center Hamburg-Eppendorf.
 Furthermore, he acts as scientific director of the Agency for Quality in Medicine in Berlin, Germany.
 He is an experienced clinician and healthcare researcher with specific focus on chronic diseases and mental health, psychooncology, innovative care models, evidence-based and patient-centred care as well as shared decision-making.
 He is founding president of the International Shared Decision Making Society and past president of the German Society of Medical Psychology.

-Anne Klimesch is psychologist and research associate in the research group of Dr. Isabelle Scholl at the Department of Medical Psychology at the University Medical Center Hamburg-Eppendorf.
-She is part of in the bi-national research project “Promoting Patient Participation in Care: Transferring knowledge on patient-centered research, education, and clinical practice”.
-In her PhD project she aims to understand the mechanisms affecting the implementation of patient-centered care in Germany and Chile and to eventually develop an evidence-based training in PCC.
-In addition, she is a post-graduate psychotherapy student.
+Nadine Lages is a psychologist and obtained her PhD at the University of Konstanz in the field of health psychology, where she focused on the dynamics of risk perception.
+Currently, she works as a scientist in the research group of Prof. Dr. Isabelle Scholl at the Department of Medical Psychology at the University Medical Center Hamburg-Eppendorf.
+She is part of the bi-national research project “Promoting Patient Participation in Care: Transferring knowledge on patient-centered research, education, and clinical practice”.

 Isabelle Scholl is a professor and head of the outpatient clinic for psychooncology at the Department of Medical Psychology of the University Medical Center Hamburg-Eppendorf.
 She oversees two research groups in the field of psychooncology and patient-centered care.
 Part of her research focuses on measuring and implementing shared decision-making and patient-centered care.
 She has a background in psychology and psychotherapy.
 In her role as lecturer, she combines her clinical and research expertise to foster the patient-centeredness of the future generation of healthcare professionals.